 Our goals here are to (a) carefully discuss the differences between the TERGM and SAOM such that the reader may be able to consider the interface between the two models and substantive theory in any given application area.
-We also (b) use two simulation studies to show that differences in the models' assumptions and mechanics often result in significantly different substantive conclusions, even when the same theoretical specification is tested on the same data.
+We also (b) use a simulation study to show that differences in the models' assumptions and mechanics often result in significantly different substantive conclusions, even when the same theoretical specification is tested on the same data.
 We simulate two different types of known data-generating processes catering to the different assumptions each model makes.
-The results show that a violation of these assumptions generally leads to a larger discrepancy between actual and predicted edges and that one of the two models seems to be more sensitive to misapplication due to a more specific temporal updating process.
-Further (c), we seek to demonstrate the utility of comparing the two competing models in application, as it is often unclear \emph{a priori} which of the two models' assumptions are met more exactly.
+The results show that a violation of these assumptions generally leads to a larger discrepancy between actual and predicted edges and that the models are sensitive to misapplication due to their different temporal updating processes.
+Further (c), we seek to demonstrate the utility of comparing the two competing models in application, as it is usually unclear \emph{a priori} which of the two models' assumptions are met more exactly.
 To this end, we replicate a popular SAOM specification with a TERGM and compare the out-of-sample predictive performance of the models.
 The comparison illustrates that even in well-studied applications, the appropriateness of the respective model-related assumptions can be hard to determine theoretically.
 Lastly (d), we provide a framework and companion software for easily comparing the out-of-sample predictive performance of the TERGM and SAOM.
 Thus, researchers whose theory does not provide sufficient guidance to select a model, or researchers seeking to evaluate the robustness of their results, need not rely on theory alone to judge which model fits best for a given application.